About Your Credit Score

-The most widely used credit scores are called FICO scores, which were developed by Fair Isaac & Company, Inc. Your FICO score ranges from 350 (high risk) to 850 (low risk).
+The most widely used credit scores are called FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
+The FICO score ranges from 350 (high risk) to 850 (low risk).
 For details on FICO, read more here.

-Your credit score is a direct result of your repayment history.
-They do not consider income, savings, amount of down payment, or personal factors like gender, race, nationality or marital status.
-Fair Isaac invented FICO specifically to exclude demographic factors.
-"Profiling" was as bad a word when these scores were invented as it is today.
-Credit scoring was envisioned as a way to assess willingness to repay the loan without considering any other demographic factors.
+Your credit score comes from your repayment history.
+They don't take into account your income, savings, amount of down payment, or demographic factors like sex race, nationality or marital status.
+These scores were invented specifically for this reason.
+"Profiling" was as bad a word when these scores were invented as it is in the present day.
+Credit scoring was envisioned as a way to assess a borrower's willingness to pay without considering other demographic factors.

-Your current debt load, past late payments, length of your credit history, and other factors are considered.
-Your score results from positive and negative items in your credit report.
-Late payments count against your score, but a consistent record of paying on time will improve it.
+Past delinquencies, payment behavior, current debt level, length of credit history, types of credit and number of inquiries are all considered in credit scores.
+Your score is calculated wtih positive and negative information in your credit report.
+Late payments lower your score, but consistently making future payments on time will raise your score.

-For the agencies to calculate a credit score, you must have an active credit account with at least six months of payment history.
-This history ensures that there is sufficient information in your credit to assign a score.
-If you don't meet the minimum criteria for getting a score, you may need to work on your credit history prior to applying for a mortgage.
+For the agencies to calculate a credit score, you must have an active credit account with a payment history of six months.
+This payment history ensures that there is enough information in your credit to build a score.
+Should you not meet the minimum criteria for getting a credit score, you may need to work on your credit history before you apply for a mortgage.

 Get a New Loan Quote